FaserF/Solumati/README.md

 *   **❤️ Smart Matching:** Algorithms that connect you with people who truly fit your vibe.
 *   **🔭 Discover Mode:** Swipe through profiles to find your next match.
-*   **📱 Native Android App:** Enhanced mobile experience with a dedicated TWA (Trusted Web Activity) Android app.
+*   **📱 Native Mobile Apps:** Enhanced mobile experience with native Android (APK) and iOS (IPA) apps.
 *   **🛡️ Security First:** Two-Factor Authentication (2FA) and Passkey support.
 *   **🎨 Modern UI:** Sleek, responsive design with Dark Mode support.
 *   **👀 Guest Access:** Try out limited features without creating an account.

 ---

-## 📱 Android App
+## 📱 Mobile Apps

-Solumati is available as a native Android application!
+Solumati is available as a native application for both Android and iOS!
-You can download the latest APK from our **[Releases Page](https://github.com/FaserF/Solumati/releases/latest)**.
+You can download the latest releases from our **[Releases Page](https://github.com/FaserF/Solumati/releases/latest)**.

+### Android (APK)
-The app provides a full-screen immersive experience and is built using Bubblewrap (TWA).
+The Android app is built using Bubblewrap (TWA) and provides a full-screen immersive experience.
+**Installation:**
+1. Download the `solumati-release.apk` file.
+2. Open the file on your smartphone.
+3. If prompted, allow installation from "Unknown Sources" in your settings.
+4. Follow the installation prompts.

+### iOS (IPA)
+The iOS app allows you to run Solumati as a native app on your iPhone or iPad.
+**Installation (via AltStore):**
+1. Download the `solumati-release.ipa` file.
+2. Ensure you have **[AltStore](https://altstore.io/)** (or SideStore/Sideloadly) installed on your device.
+3. Open AltStore on your device.
+4. Tap the "+" button in the "My Apps" tab.
+5. Select the downloaded `.ipa` file.
+6. AltStore will sign and install the app for you (requires refreshing every 7 days).

 ---